admiraltyio/multicluster-service-account/README.md

   name: pod-lister
 ```

-### Security

-Creating service account imports should be reserved to multicluster admins!

 ## Annotations

 The `multicluster.admiralty.io/service-account-import.name` annotation on a pod (or pod template) tells the service account import admission controller to automount the corresponding secrets inside it.
 If a pod needs several service account imports, separate their names with commas, e.g.: